uozuAho/pandemic_ddd/readme.md

   - role special abilities
     - dispatcher: https://boardgames.stackexchange.com/questions/9035/what-are-legal-ways-to-use-the-dispatchers-special-ability-in-pandemic
       - move other players' pawns as if they are your own. including eg charter flight, using own cards
-        - charter flight
-          - throws if pawn at destination
-          - any other charter flight tests
+        - WIP: charter flight
-          - legal commands
           - all commands
+        - detour: add missing tests for legal command generator
         - shuttle flight
     - operations expert:
       - build a research station without a city card